CSS Animation Curve Editor – Visualize and Customize Easing, Transitions & Timing Functions

 Accelerate

-What Is a Cubic Bezier Curve in CSS?
+What Is a CSS Cubic Bezier Curve?
+Learn Timing Functions for Animations

-The cubic-bezier() function uses four numbers: x1, y1, x2, y2.
-These control points shape the animation curve between the fixed start (0, 0) and end (1, 1).
+The cubic-bezier() function accepts four numeric values: x1, y1, x2, y2.
+These define control points for a BΓ©zier curve that maps time progression (x-axis) to animation progress (y-axis), from start (0, 0) to end (1, 1).

 ⏳ Ease-In (Slow Start)